Perlite: Sources and production

 Perlite is a non-renewable resource.
 The world reserves of perlite are estimated at 700 million tonnes.

 The confirmed resources of perlite existing in Armenia amount to 150 million m3, whereas the total amount of projected resources reaches up to 3 billion m3.
-Considering specific density of 1.1 ton/m3 confirmed reserves in Armenia amount to 136 million tons.
+Considering specific density of 1.1 ton/m3 confirmed reserves in Armenia amount to 165 million tons.

 Other reported reserves are: Greece - 120 million tonnes, Turkey, USA and Hungary - about 49-57 million tonnes.

 Perlite world production, led by China, Turkey, Greece, USA, Armenia and Hungary, summed up to 4.6 million tonnes in 2018.

+Osham hills of Patanvav, Gujarat, India are the only source of mineral Perlite in India.

+The largest landslide in Icelandic history (the Loðmundarskriður in Loðmundarfjörður) was assisted by the mountain's high perlite composition.
+Plans to mine and export the perlite in the mid 20th century fell through.

 Uses

-Because of its low density and relatively low price (about US$150 per tonne of unexpanded perlite), many commercial applications for perlite have developed.
+Because of its low density and relatively low price (about US$150 per tonne of unexpanded perlite), many commercial applications for perlite have been developed.

 Construction and manufacturing

 In the construction and manufacturing fields, it is used in lightweight plasters, concrete and mortar, insulation and ceiling tiles.
 It may also be used to build composite materials that are sandwich-structured or to create syntactic foam.

-Perlite filters are fairly commonplace in filtering beer before it is bottled.
+Perlite filters are fairly common in filtering beer before it is bottled.

 Small quantities of perlite are also used in foundries, cryogenic insulation, and ceramics (as a clay additive).
 It is also used by the explosives industry.

 Aquatic filtration

-Perlite is currently used in commercial pool filtration technology, as a replacement to diatomaceous earth filters.
 Perlite is an excellent filtration aid and is used extensively as an alternative to diatomaceous earth.
 The popularity of perlite usage as a filter medium is growing considerably worldwide.
 Several products exist in the market to provide perlite based filtration.
 Several perlite filters and perlite media have met NSF-50 approval (Aquify PMF Series and AquaPerl), which standardizes water quality and technology safety and performance.
 Perlite can be safely disposed of through existing sewage systems, although some pool operators choose to separate the perlite using settling tanks or screening systems to be disposed of separately.